 While waiting in line for the tickets, you may find different people trying to approach you and they will give you an instant ticket with a guided tour.

-TO AWARE: Firstly, they are offering really high prices than the original ones and you might end up finding yourself wanting more.
+TO AWARE: Firstly, they are offering higher prices than the original ones and you might end up finding yourself waiting more in the line.

 We would highly suggest either buying the guided tour online with some reputable company with a good review or better wait in the queue.